CCS-Lab/project_model_based_fmri/README.md

 2) Extraction & time series generation for state values in the model (a.k.a latent process)
 3) Relate latent process with task-fMRI time series data

 Upon the prevailing massive univariate approach based on GLM, **MBfMRI** extends the framework by adopting MVPA regression models.
-The MVPA approach (model-based MVPA) has two differences compared to the previous approach: first, MVPA regression models predict cognitive process directly from brain activations, so enabling acquisition of *reverse inference* model denoted by Poldrack (2006)[3]; second, instead of being mapped by statistical significance, the brain activation pattern correlated with the latent process is obtained by interpreting trained MVPA regression models.
+The MVPA approach (model-based MVPA) has two differences compared to the previous approach: first, MVPA regression models predict cognitive process directly from brain activations, enabling acquisition of *reverse inference* model denoted by Poldrack (2006)[3]; second, instead of being mapped by statistical significance, the brain activation pattern correlated with the latent process is obtained by interpreting trained MVPA regression models.

 The workflow of MVPA approach, model-based MVPA, consists of the following steps.